ohasanov-hbrw/osus-revented/README.md

 ## TODO List:
 - [x] Create a TODO list.
 - [x] Create a codebase for the 3DS Builds
+- [x] Implement .ogg playback for the 3DS
 - [ ] Debug some memory problems
 - [ ] Menu rewrite
 - [ ] Error management